Roboy/roboy_dialog/docs/developer_manual/1_Tutorials.rst

         this.uuid = uuid.substring(uuid.indexOf('-')+1);
     }

-Remember the uuid in "MySocialMediaInput" was “MySocialMedia-”+id.
+Remember the uuid in ``MySocialMediaInput`` was “MySocialMedia-”+id.
 Here it is splitted from the original user id that will be using for sending message.

-Finish the "act" method
+Finish the ``act`` method
 ::
     // handle actions
     for(Action a : actions) {